 Some of the Murdoch family moved to Ireland, but this topic is not covered in this excerpt.
 Another 155 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Descendents of Dalriadan-Scottish families still populate many communities across North America.
 They are particularly common in Canada, since many went north as United Empire Loyalists at the time of the American War of Independence.
 Much later, in the late 19th and early 20th centuries, the highland games and Clan societies that now dot North America sprang up, allowing many Scots to recover their lost national heritage.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Murdoch, or a variant listed above:

-Murdoch Settlers in the United States in the 18th Century
+Murdoch Settlers in United States in the 18th Century

-Murdoch Settlers in the United States in the 19th Century
+Murdoch Settlers in United States in the 19th Century